How Much Headspace Do I Need?

 You could correct for this discrepancy, but sampling this way is not recommended.
 The long term durability of the analyzer, specifically the sensor and pump, can be impacted by pulling on a vacuum.

 There are several clever methods around this problem – one is to draw your sample out of your container using a syringe with a special stopcock mechanism.
-By allowing the syringe to “collapse” to atmospheric pressure, you could then inject the contents of the syringe into our Model 901 oxygen analyzer, the Model 905 oxygen analyzer, or any of our other package analyzers.
+By allowing the syringe to “collapse” to atmospheric pressure, you could then inject the contents of the syringe into our Model Q20 Portable Series, the Model Q30 Benchtop Series, or any of our other package analyzers.

 The other method (and this will only work with a semi-rigid container – imagine a 2L soda bottle) is to connect the bottle to the analyzer and squeeze it.
 All of our analyzers will react to whatever gas is in the sensor, whether the pump is actuated or not.